-Author has written 17 stories for All My Children, General Hospital, and Lie to Me.
+Author has written 21 stories for All My Children, General Hospital, Lie to Me, and Castle.

-I'm a sucker for a good story.
+I love a good story.
 The longer, angstier and more complicated the better.
-That's reflected in my stories, which tend to be, well, long and angsty.
+That's reflected in my stories too, which tend to be, well, long and angsty.
 With the occasional short thrown in for variety.
+Trying to veer away from this a bit and learn how to write shorter, lighter fics.
+Baby steps.

 Find me on twitter at: Roadrunnerz_28